qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 * Open the :guilabel:`Attribute table` for the :kbd:`atlas_coverage` layer.
 * Enable editing.
-* Use the |mActionCalculateField| calculator to create and populate the following two fields.
+* Use the |calculateField| calculator to create and populate the following two fields.
 * Create a field named :kbd:`Zone` and type :kbd:`Whole number (integer)`.
 * In the :guilabel:`Expression` box write/copy/construct :kbd:`$rownum`.
 * Create another field named :kbd:`Remarks`, of type :kbd:`Text (string)` and a width of :kbd:`255`.